ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 registration capsules from this document unambiguous.
 For example, if a client receives a COMPRESSION_ASSIGN capsule with an even Context ID, that has to be an echo of a capsule that the client initially sent, indicating that the proxy accepted the registration.
-The Context ID value of COMPRESSION_ASSIGN can never be zero.
+Since the value 0 was reserved by unextended connect-udp, the Context ID value of COMPRESSION_ASSIGN can never be zero.

 Endpoints MUST NOT send two COMPRESSION_ASSIGN capsules with the same Context